etpalmer63/WhatsUpDoc/README.md

 sections.
 A working edge, we're my I keep my current thoughts and a more polished section where I apply what I learned to explain my approach to documentation.

+## Books I'm Reading

+* Docs Like Code, by Anne Gentle
+* Thinking in Systems: A Primer, by Donella H. Meadows
+  * Perspective on challenges and solutions for current scientific software documentation.

 ## Bleeding Edge